vippsas/vipps-developers/README.md

 third parties, such as Payment Service Providers, EVRY, Nets, banks, etc.

 Functionality not available in MT (a non-exhaustive list):
+* Push alerts may be unstable
 * Payment of invoices, both for Vipps Regninger and Vipps Faktura
-* Push alerts may be unstable
 * Limited support for testing card statuses that require connections to Nets, etc
-* Limited support for looking up customer information in KAR, etc
+* Limited support for looking up customer information in [KAR](https://www.bits.no/en/bank/konto-og-adresseringsregister-kar/), etc

 To test functionality that is not available in MT, you will have to use the production environment in a controlled manner.
 One example may be to test Vipps Regninger with real invoices, but with small amounts.
+We recommend 2 NOK.

 Other differences in MT:
 * We allow 10,000 incorrect PIN attempts before locking the Vipps user's account